RAFTing Through Social Studies

 You can’t introduce this at the beginning of the unit – students need to know some information before starting.
 I usually introduced it about halfway through the unit and gave the kids 1-2 weeks to complete it.

-The day I introduced the assignment, I spent about 10 minutes in classroom brainstorming ideas.
+The day I introduced the assignment, I spent about 10 minutes in class brainstorming ideas.
 As a group, we came up with ideas for every category – I typed them in a PowerPoint and the kids wrote them down on their own project sheets.
 If there was time, I had kids highlight or underline possible options they might use.
 Many kids left the classroom already knowing what they were going to write.

 Here is an example from the 1950s RAFT: